Contents

 Credit unions need to find ways to engage their members and build lasting relationships.
 Member engagement is essential for credit unions to grow and remain competitive.
 However, many credit unions struggle to engage their members effectively.

-One of the reasons why credit unions find it challenging to engage their members is because of the increased competition in the financial services industry.
-Banks, online lenders, and fintech startups offer similar services as credit unions, and they have more resources to invest in member engagement strategies.
+- Increased competition in the financial services industry: Banks, online lenders, and fintech startups offer similar services to credit unions, but they have more resources to invest in member engagement strategies, making it harder for credit unions to compete.

 While the challenges faced by credit unions are by no means minor, embracing technology and automation can be a simple, cost-effective way to stay in front of the competition.
 These tech tools can be used to: